 Because you never really know where links may take you these days, it’s a good idea to enable this feature on your Mac or make use of it on your iOS device if you’re a Safari user.
 As stated earlier, the feature essentially gives you a sneak peek at a link before you actually click on it, so you can be sure you’re following a link to the correct website and not somewhere where you may get Rick-Rolled or infect your machine or device with harmful malware.

 The status bar actually pops up at the bottom left-hand corner of the Safari window on your Mac while you’re hovering your mouse over any hyperlink, and the URL that you see is the web page that you will be directed to if you click on that hyperlink.
 On iPhone and iPad, the process is only slightly different because without a mouse to hover with, you have to use a touch gesture instead, but the end result will be virtually the same.

 How to make Safari show the URL when hovering over a link

 Getting Safari show the URL when you hover over a link on your Mac is very simple!
 All you have to do is follow these steps:

 Step 1: Launch Safari on your Mac.

 Step 2: Go to View > Show Status Bar.

-Step 3: The URL-peeking Status Bar should now appear at the bottom right of the window any time you hover over a hyperlink on the Web page.
+Step 3: The URL-peeking Status Bar should now appear at the bottom left of the window any time you hover over a hyperlink on the web page.

 On an iOS device, whether it’s your iPhone, iPod touch, or iPad, there is nothing to configure because the feature is always enabled by default.
 It’s just a matter of using the right touch gesture to access it.
 To preview links in Safari for iOS, just do the following:

 Step 1: Launch Safari on your iOS device and load a web page with hyperlinks.